Frequently Asked Questions

 Please note: If you have a BA in PPE (Philosophy, Politics and Economics) and you have 90 ECTS in either philosophy, politics or economics you also fulfil the above requirements.
 PPE Students who are unsure whether or not the qualify are advised to contact Prof. Dr. Markus Stepanians with their transcripts, prior to application.

-Students holding a Swiss Bachelor's degree or a degree from the University of Bern should refer to the Admission Office website.
+Students holding a Swiss Bachelor's degree or a degree from the University of Bern should refer to the Admissions Office website.

 What are the language requirements for the PLEP?